loopandlearn/news/docs/index.md

 1. Open the history and tap upper right to add manual glucose.
-2. After adding it, long press the green `loop` status ring and BOOM!
+2. After adding it, long press the green `loop` status ring and ask Trio if it has enough data

-But remember, with Trio:

-* The prediction engine requires at least 3 glucose readings within the last 20 minutes
-* The prediction engine rejects 3 readings that are exactly the same (so if you are going to cheat, be creative)
+    * Depending on the size of the gap, you may need to enter several readings before Trio will make a decision
+    * If your glucose is higher or lower than you expect, take manual action

 ## News from `ATTD`